SEMICeu/documentation/artefact_generation.md

 Therefore the language to use from the internal representation must be specified.
 In a multilingual context, the second representation is required as it is the only way to create a error context aware message in multiple languages.

+In the toolchain the first representation is active.

 ## Howto add a new artefact generator